mongodb/chatbot/docs/docs/server/find-faqs.md

 the query embeddings your server generates for each incoming user message.

-The tool combines messages into semantically similar groups and then sorts the groups by size.
+The tool combines messages into semantically similar groups and then sorts the groups by size (i.e. number of messages in the group).
 You can then sample or generate a representative question for the entire group.

 ## Use the FAQ Finder